AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

   <div id="3DS_Uninstall" class="tabcontent_2">
     <p class="note-blue">
       This section is for removing a LayeredFS patch.
-      If you intend to undo the system file replacement (CIA file), scroll up and switch to the <code>System File Replacement (CIA File)</code> tab.
+      If you replaced the system file with a CIA file: scroll up, switch to the <code>System File Replacement (CIA File)</code> tab, and scroll down again to the <code>Restoring the Home Menu Applet</code> section.
     </p>

     <ol>